About the HLC

 Wondering who is running this blog?

 Well, my name is Sabina Nedelius.
-I am really kind of a boring person, whose main interests lie in spending as much time as I can possibly squeeze in with my hubby, my dog and, of course, friends and family.
+I am really kind of a boring person, whose main interests lie in spending as much time as I can possibly squeeze in with my family, my dogs and, of course, friends.

 If I am doing something other than that, I enjoy reading and writing, but tend to quickly grow a bit restless.
 So, when I feel bored, I redecorate (for the billionth time), clean the flat manically, or, if I feel like something less straining, play Dragon Age (mostly skipping DA2 for, what I feel, obvious reasons).

-Academically, I have a Bachelor of Arts in English with a specialisation in Linguistics from the University of Gothenburg and a Master of Science in English Language, specialising in historical linguistics, from the University of Edinburgh.
+Academically, I have a Bachelor of Arts in English with a specialisation in Linguistics from the University of Gothenburg and a Master of Science in English Language, specialising in historical linguistics, from the University of Edinburgh and a PhD in English historical linguistics from the University of Oslo.

 My main interest is Middle English, particularly morphology, semantics and orthography (though historical dialectology tickles quite a bit too).
 I also branch out to Old English (and other early Germanic dialects when I can) and Proto-Germanic.